-I have some Black friends who have criticized the Rocky movies, saying this was basically a fictional way for “the White man” to symbolically dominate boxing during a time when the heavyweight division was dominated by Black fighters in real life.
-And I can’t deny that there can be some subtext found in the films if you really look for it.
+I have some Black friends who have criticized the Rocky movies, saying this was basically a fictional way for “the White man” to symbolically dominate boxing in the movies during a time when the heavyweight division was dominated by Black fighters in real life.
+And I can’t deny that there can be some racial subtext found in the films if you really look for it.

 Written by Sylvester Stallone, directed by John G. Avildsen.
 December 1976.